What is Pradaxa?

 Because Pradaxa keeps your blood from coagulating (clotting) to prevent unwanted blood clots, this medicine can also make it easier for you to bleed, even from a minor injury such as a fall or a bump on the head.
 Contact your doctor or seek emergency medical attention if you fall or hit your head, or have any bleeding that will not stop.

 If you need surgery, dental work, or any type of medical test or treatment, tell the doctor or dentist ahead of time if you have taken Pradaxa within the past 12 hours.
-You may need to stop taking this medicine for a short time before you have surgery or other medical procedures.

 Keep the capsules in their original container or blister pack.
 Do not put Pradaxa capsules into a daily pill box or pill organizer.